hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 ## Policy Tests

-It's easier and safer to collaborate on policy as code when your code is well tested.
+It's easier and safer to collaborate on policy as code when your code is well-tested.
 Take advantage of Sentinel's built-in testing capabilities by adding tests to your policy repo.

 -> **Example:** The example policy repo includes [tests for every policy](https://github.com/hashicorp/tfe-policies-example/tree/master/test/).